mikesol/wall/docs/src/syntax-2.md

 - `%!`: the *original* current function
 - `%k!` the *original* key pointing to the current value

-In the example below, `fun1` and `fun2` start by meaning the same thing.
-However, `fun3` and `fun4` show how `%` and `%!` lead to different behavior.

 ```
 w> // fun2 = { 'a: { 'a: (fun2 'b) }, 'b: 1 }
 w> fun2 = { 'a: { %k!: (%%! 'b) }, 'b: 1 }
 w> fun2 'a
 { 'a 1 }
-w> // fun4, on the other hand, will refer to fun2
-w> // because fun2 used %! instead of %
 w> // fun4 = { 'q: { 'a: (fun2 'b) }, 'b: 3 }
 w> fun4 = { 'q: (fun2 'a), 'b: 3 }
 w> fun4 'q